-The Trustees undertakes monitoring of the investment managers' performance against their targets and objectives on a regular basis.
+The Trustee undertakes monitoring of the investment managers' performance against their targets and objectives on a regular basis.

 Each fund in which the Trustee invests has a stated performance objective against which investment performance will be measured.
-These are shown in the SolA.
+These are shown in the SoIA.
 Within each asset class, the investment managers are expected to maintain a portfolio of securities (or funds), which ensures that the risk being accepted in each market is broadly diversified.

-The divergence of the actual distribution of the investments from the benchmark weighting for each fund will be monitored by the Scheme's investment consultant.
+The divergence of the actual distribution of the investments from the benchmark weighting for each fund will be monitored by the Scheme's investment managers while the divergence from the overall benchmark will be monitored by the Trustee.
 Any deviation from the target asset allocations will be discussed periodically with the investment consultant.